-Dead Horse Point Loop
+Dead Horse Point Hike

 The point received its name when it was used as a natural corral for cowboy’s horses.
-Many horses were left stranded out on the point and died of dehydration and exposure – ironically all within view of the Colorado River below.
+Many horses were left stranded out on the point and died of dehydration and exposure – ironically, all within view of the Colorado River below.

 As the trail continues, you will soon reach Dead Horse Point, the apex of the hike.
-From here you will truly be granted unparalleled 360-degree views of mountains, canyons, towers, cliffs and the mighty Colorado River.
-There is a shaded picnic area at the point, as well as washroom.
+From here you will be granted unparalleled 360-degree views of mountains, canyons, towers, cliffs and the mighty Colorado River.
+There is a shaded picnic area at the point, as well as a washroom.
 Take care when leaning over the edge to snap photos, as the exposure is severe!
 That being said, along most of the East Rim there is a manmade wall railing to keep you safe.

 The West Rim Trail picks up where the East Rim left off, continuing around the point for another couple miles.
 At times the West Rim’s trail is more difficult to follow than the East Rim, but cairns and other small trail markers aid the process.
 There are two points along the path where you can divert to go to viewpoints, but these junctions are extremely well signposted.
 Check out these diversions if you have the energy.